Hayter Reed

 Hayter Reed (May 26, 1849 – December 21, 1936) was a Canadian politician.
 He served on the 1st Council of the Northwest Territories.

 Early life

 Birth

 Hayter Reed was born in L'Orignal, Canada West, on 26 May 1849.
-His father was George Decimus Hayter, an immigrant from Surrey, England, a registrar for the United Counties of Prescott and Russell, who had married Hayter's mother, Harriet McKay, a Canadian born.
+His father was George Decimus Reed, an immigrant from Surrey, England, a registrar for the United Counties of Prescott and Russell, who had married Hayter's mother, Harriet McKay, a Canadian born.
 Hayter Reed was one of two children; he had a sister named Louisa Reed.

 Family

 After Harriet McKay left George Decimus Reed, she travelled to the United States to live with her family.
 Harriet McKay took Louisa with her and left Hayter Reed with George Decimus Reed's sister's family, the Drapers.
 Thereafter George Decimus Reed died and Harriet McKay firmly eschewed any personal correspondence with Hayter Reed.

 Little else is known about George Decimus Reed, Harriet McKay, and Louisa Reed.